Covantec/quaive.manual/library/index.rst

 .. image::  images/library-publish-content-cms.jpeg

-For futher reading about editing in the CMS, please refer to `The Plone documentation <http://docs.plone.org/>`_.
+For further reading about editing in the CMS, please refer to `The Plone documentation <http://docs.plone.org/>`_.